 Each type refers to the direction in which the surrounding skin and tissue is stretched to cover the wound.
 All skin flaps require a blood supply to continue to be viable and supply nutrients to the injured area, so it can heal and become living part of the face or body.
 In some cases, the wound is too large or there is insufficient surrounding tissue to use this technique.
 In these cases, a free flap may be necessary.

-If you know you will be facing a reconstructive surgery after treatment, it is advised that you meet with us at Arizona Aesthetic Associates prior to undergoing Mohs surgery.
+If you know you will be facing a reconstructive surgery after treatment, it is advised that you meet with us at Arizona Aesthetic Associates prior to undergoing Mohs reconstruction surgery in Phoenix.
 The surgical repair will be coordinated with your Mohs surgeon, frequently performed on the same day.
 For more extensive surgical wounds, it may require a longer, more complex surgical reconstruction.
 The optimal solution is to have the Mohs surgical wound repaired in the same surgery.
 You will have only one period of recovery and will not be facing days and weeks without having the surgical wound repair.

 Many minor Mohs surgery wounds can be repaired directly after the cancer cells are removed with Mohs surgery.
 For smaller wounds, the adjacent skin may be moved to cover the wound, or the use of a skin graft.
 The graft is typically harvested from the skin near the ear or base of the neck.
 For complex cases, it may require several surgeries to completely restore a facial area such as the nose or lips.